Have you ever found yourself saying… something about my horse just isn’t right? The Equinosis Gait Analysis (EGA) can help.

-The ELL is a veterinary diagnostic system used to assess a horse’s gait.
+The EGA is a veterinary diagnostic system used to assess a horse’s gait.
 The system provides analysis that indicates whether the horse is lame or not, the severity of the lameness, which limb or limbs are involved and when peak pain is occurring during gait.

 Many lameness cases that we see are complex and involve subtle lamenesses or lameness invovling many limbs.
 This system allows us to look at a subtle multi-limb lameness objectively using non-invasive and quickly mounted sensors.